-The Market Supplement Review Committee (MSRC) reviewed documentation submitted by Saskatchewan health regions as part of its annual review process regarding the market supplement for the Psychologist Ph.D. classification.
+The Market Supplement Review Committee (MSRC) reviewed documentation submitted in the annual review process regarding the market supplement for the Ph.D.
+Psychologist classification.

 The first market supplement review for the Ph.D.
 Psychologist classification was completed by the Market Supplement Review Committee in December 2002, when the Committee recommended that a market supplement be implemented.